SI34A:

 Primary Chair: Charles H Greene, Cornell University, Earth and Atmospheric Sciences, Ithaca, NY, United States

-Co-chairs: Dr. Stephanie Sharuga, BSc, MS, MBA, PhD, PMP, Bureau of Ocean Energy Management (BOEM), Sterling, United States, Fiorenza Micheli, Stanford University, Stanford, CA, United States and Emanuele Di Lorenzo, Georgia Inst Tech, Earth and Atmospheric Sciences, Atlanta, GA, United States
+Co-chairs: Dr. Stephanie Sharuga, BSc, MS, MBA, PhD, PMP, Bureau of Ocean Energy Management (BOEM), Sterling, United States, Fiorenza Micheli, Stanford University, Stanford, CA, United States and Emanuele Di Lorenzo, Georgia Inst Tech, Earth and Atmospheric Sciences, Atlanta, United States

 Primary Liaison: Charles H Greene, Cornell University, Earth and Atmospheric Sciences, Ithaca, NY, United States